StregaInna/fullstack-assesment/client/README.md

-## I build the front end with create-react-app. the standar readme file for it is bellow
+## I build the front end with create-react-app.
+T
+he standard readme file for it is bellow.
+The README file for my webapp is up the file tree one rung 'cd ../README.md'

 # Getting Started with Create React App